Frequently Asked Questions

 Next, each person comes for an individual session (i.e., wife only, husband only).
 This is a time to get to know you more as an individual, learn your own emotional and relational history, and make sure couples counseling is the best fit for you all.

 After these first 3 sessions, your therapist will work with you together, as a couple, to work toward your goals.
 To learn more, read our article.

 How many sessions should I expect?

 Everyone is different.
-Generally speaking, you can plan on an initial set of 5-6 sessions before we revisit your treatment goals, review progress made, and establish a plan for next steps.
+Generally speaking, you can plan on 5-6 sessions before we revisit your treatment goals, review progress made, and establish a plan for next steps.